Mike Hawthorn: Rivalry with Luigi Musso

-Fiamma Breschi, Luigi Musso's girlfriend at the time of his death, revealed the nature of Musso's rivalry with Hawthorn and Collins in a television documentary, The Secret Life of Enzo Ferrari, many years after the death of Hawthorn.
+Fiamma Breschi, Musso's girlfriend at the time of his death, revealed the nature of Musso's rivalry with Hawthorn and Collins in a television documentary, The Secret Life of Enzo Ferrari, many years after the death of Hawthorn.
 Breschi recalled that the antagonism between Musso and the two English drivers encouraged all three to take more risks: "The Englishmen (Hawthorn and Collins) had an agreement", she says.
 "Whichever of them won, they would share the winnings equally.
 It was the two of them against Luigi, who was not part of the agreement.
 Strength comes in numbers, and they were united against him.
 This antagonism was actually favourable rather than damaging to Ferrari.
 The faster the drivers went, the more likely it was that a Ferrari would win."
 Breschi related that Musso was in debt at the time of his death, and the money for winning the 1958 French Grand Prix (traditionally the largest monetary prize of the season), was all-important to him.

 After visiting the mortally injured Musso in hospital, Breschi returned to her hotel, where she and the rest of the Ferrari team were informed by the team manager that afternoon that Musso had died.
 Within thirty days Collins too was dead, and the following January, Hawthorn.
 Breschi could not suppress a feeling of release: "I had hated them both", she said, "first because I was aware of certain facts that were not right, and also because when I came out of the hospital and went back to the hotel, I found them in the square outside the hotel, laughing and playing a game of football with an empty beer can.
 So when they died, too, it was liberating for me.
 Otherwise I would have had unpleasant feelings towards them forever.
 This way I could find a sense of peace."

 Personal life

-Hawthorn never married, but fathered a son, Arnaud Michael Delaunay, with Jacqueline Delaunay, whom he met in Reims after winning the French Grand Prix in 1953.
+After leaving school in the summer of 1946, Hawthorn started serving his apprenticeship with Dennis Bros of Guildford in Surrey.
+He used his 1939 250cc OHV Triumph to get there each day regularly racing Jack Kinghorn on his Triumph Thunderbird on the infamous A31 Hog's Back between Farnham where his father's garage was located and the Guildford A3 factory where they both worked.
+Hawthorn never married, but fathered a son, Arnaud Michael Delaunay born 1954, with Jacqueline Delaunay, whom he met in Reims after winning the French Grand Prix in 1953.
 He was engaged at the time of his death to the fashion model Jean Howarth, who later married another racing driver, Innes Ireland, in 1993.